List of alien races in Marvel Comics: Quons

-The Quons are a semi-humanoid race with leathery brown skin that averages 6 ft 4 in tall.
-They come from the planet Quon, third from the sun in the Byjak star system in the Milky Way galaxy.
+The Quons are a semi-humanoid species with leathery brown skin that averages 6 ft 4 in tall.
+They come from the planet Quon, third from the sun in the Byjak star system in the Milky Way.
 They are amphibious, possessing both lungs and gills.
 They are superhumanly strong, to survive both great water pressure and their planet's gravity.
-First seen in Fantastic Four #97 (April 1970).

 Quwrlln

-First seen in Alpha Flight #25, the Quwrlln are an ancient alien species that learned about the threat of Galactus.
+The Quwrlln are an ancient alien species that learned about the threat of Galactus.

 R

 R'malk'i

-The R'malk'i are a race of plant creatures.
-They resemble trees with humanoid arms, and average 6 ft 8 in in height.
-They live on the planet R'makl'z in the C'lehr'ee star system in the Milky Way galaxy.
+The R'malk'i are a plant-like species who resemble trees and average 6 ft 8 in in height.
+They live on the planet R'makl'z in the C'lehr'ee star system in the Milky Way.
 They communicate telepathically and are mobile but must take root in their native soil when asleep.
-First seen in Warlock #15 (November 1976).

 R'zahnians

-The R'zahnians are a humanoid race with red skin.
-They come from the planet R'zahn, second from the sun in the Lahj'kk star system in the Milky Way galaxy.
+The R'zahnians are a red-skinned humanoid species from the planet R'zahn, second from the sun in the Lahj'kk star system in the Milky Way.
 They have a planetwide monarchy.
-A R'zahnian named Zamu was sent as an advance scout to infiltrate Earth, but he was defeated by Doctor Druid.
-First seen in Weird Wonder Tales #20 (January 1977).

 Rajaks

-The Rajaks are a semi-humanoid race with green skin, averaging 6 ft tall.
+The Rajaks are a semi-humanoid species with green skin, averaging 6 ft tall.
 Their home planet is Rajak, fifth from the sun in the Jakkel star system.
 Their society consists of confederacies of large space piracy organizations, which wipe out all life on a planet with their "delta-ray" cannon, in order to plunder them of valuable elements.
 Many Rajaki were destroyed by Ultimo when he razed their planet.
-Sapper, partner to Goldenblade, is a cybernetically converted Rajak.
-First seen in Tales of Suspense #57 (September 1964).